charlesmoore99/player/README.md

 By default,  Player starts at  39.7811° N, 84.1104° W and travels East at 150 KPH.

-The default condition is configurable by Environment variables.
+These default conditions are configurable by Environment variables.

 | Environment Variable | Description |
 | - | - |